capsule-corp-ternoa/ternoa-doc/docs/for-developers/02-building/manage-collection.md

 This function limits a collection of NFT on the Ternoa chain.
 It returns an object promise containing the CollectionLimitedEvent provided by the Ternoa blockchain.
 Use your own account by updating the //TernoaTestAccount with your account seed when retrieving the keyring from the example below. **Replace the COLLECTION_ID** with the one to limit.

+**Note:** The collection limit can only be set once.
+Either at collection creation or using the extrinsic below.

 ```typescript showLineNumbers
 import { limitCollection, initializeApi, getKeyringFromSeed, WaitUntil} from "ternoa-js";